DSLFoundry/mps-docxgen/README.md

 You may specify a template document which is a regular .docx file For each generator run, the template document is copied and filled with the output from the generator.
-In this way you can create styles and standard content without coding.
+In this way you can create styles and set document properties without coding.
+You may even add standard content like headers & footers.

 #### Status